-Find out about who gets Oesophageal cancer, where it starts and how common it is.
+Oesophageal cancer is a cancer of the food pipe.
+Find out more about where it starts in the food pipe and how common it is.

 The food pipe